sohamkamerkar007/essence-web-analytics/README.md

 # Essence

-A lightweight vanilla HTML, CSS and JavaScript fragrance storefront for a Web Analytics academic project.
+A lightweight vanilla HTML, CSS and JavaScript fragrance storefront for a Web Analytics.

 ## Pages